grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

      - Select **Multiple** if you'd like to submit separate plugin archives for each architecture.
        This can lead to faster downloads since users can select the specific architecture on which they want to install the plugin.
    - **URL:** A URL that points to a ZIP archive of your packaged plugin.
-   - **Source Code URL:** A URL that points to a public Git repository or ZIP archive of your complete plugin source code.
+   - **Source code URL:** A URL that points to a public Git repository or ZIP archive of your complete plugin source code.
    - **MD5:** The MD5 hash of the plugin specified by the **URL**.
    - The remaining questions help us determine the [signature level](./sign-a-plugin#plugin-signature-levels) for your plugin.
 1. Click **Submit**.